-(3).
 Appeals of Reasonable Cause Determinations in Cases Involving City Department as Respondents.
-As provided in SMC 14.04.160 A, 14.16.080G, 14.17.060 and in SHRR 46-060, in employment and paid sick/safe time cases in which a city department is the respondent, the charging party or respondent may appeal the Director's determination that there is reasonable cause to believe an unfair practice has been or is being committed and the Director's Order within 30 days of the date the Director's Order is issued.
+In PSST, JAO and Civil Rights Employment cases in which a City department is the respondent, the charging party or respondent may appeal the Director's or Division Director’s determination that there is reasonable cause to believe an unlawful practice has been or is being committed and the Director's or Division Director’s Order, by filing a written statement with the Human Rights Commission within 30 days of the date the Director's or Division Director’s Order is issued.
+See SMC 14.04.160 A, 14.16.080 G, 14.17.060, 14.19.060 and SHRR 46-060.

+Reconsideration.

+The charging party in fair contracting cases may request reconsideration in response to a finding that is no reasonable cause or partially no reasonable cause.
+The Director will consider a request for reconsideration filed within 30 days of a Determination of no reasonable cause and will respond in writing by either granting or denying the request.
+See SMC 14.10.100.

+A complaining witness in MWO or AWT cases may request reconsideration in response to a finding that is no reasonable cause or partially no reasonable cause.
+The Director will consider a request for reconsideration filed within 15 days of a Determination of no reasonable cause, and will respond in writing by either granting or denying the request.
+The Director will consider new evidence only if the party seeking reconsideration can establish that it could not have been discovered by due diligence before the end of the investigation.
+The Director may affirm the conclusion or send it back to the Division Director for further investigation or reconsideration.

 SHRR 40-370.
-PRESENTATION OF DOCUMENTS TO CITY COUNCIL IN CITY EMPLOYMENT, PAID SICK /SAFE TIME CASES AND JOB ASSISTANCE CASES
+PRESENTATION OF DOCUMENTS TO CITY COUNCIL IN CITY PSST, JAO AND FAIR EMPLOYMENT PRACTICES CASES

-In employment cases in which a city department is the respondent and the remedy ordered by the Director includes payment of more than five thousand dollars ($5,000.00), if no timely appeal has been filed, the Director will, within 90 days of the date of his or her final order, cause the necessary documents to be presented to the City Council pursuant to SMC 14.04.150 D and E, 14.16.080 F and 14.17.060.
-If a timely appeal is filed, the Director will provide the necessary documents to the City Council within 30 days of the date his or her final order is affirmed by a panel of the Commission.
+In PSST, JAO and Fair Employment Practices cases in which a City department is the respondent and the remedy ordered by the Director or Division Director includes payment of more than $5,000.00, if no timely appeal has been filed, the Director or Division Director will, within 90 days of the date of his or her final order, cause the necessary documents to be presented to the City Council.
+See SMC 14.04.150 D; 14.16.080 F; 14.17.060.
+If a timely appeal is filed, the Director or Division Director will provide the necessary documents to the City Council within 30 days of the date his or her final order is affirmed by a panel of the Commission.

 SHRR 40-375.
-APPEALS TO HEARING EXAMINER IN CITY EMPLOYMENT AND PAID SICK/SAFE TIME CASES.
+APPEALS TO HEARING EXAMINER.

-In employment case in which a city department is the respondent and the remedy ordered by the Director includes payment of more than five thousand dollars ($5,000.00), if all necessary documents have been presented to the City Council and it fails or refuses to appropriate the amount ordered by the Director within 90 days of the date the documents are presented to the Council, the Director will certify the case to the Hearing Examiner as provided by SMC 14.04.150E, 14.16.080(F) and 14.17.060 and by section III of the Rules and Procedures Governing Employment Discrimination and Open Housing Cases issued by the Office of the Hearing Examiner.
+In PSST, JAO or Fair Employment Practices cases in which a City department is the respondent and the remedy ordered by the Director or Division Director includes payment of more than $5,000.00, if all necessary documents have been presented to the City Council and it fails or refuses to appropriate the amount ordered by the Director or Division Director within 90 days of the date the documents are presented to the Council, the Director or Division Director will certify the case to the Hearing Examiner.
+See SMC 14.04.150 D, 14.16.080 F, 14.17.060, section III of the Rules and Procedures Governing Employment Discrimination and Open Housing Cases issued by the Office of the Hearing Examiner.

-APPENDIX A DEFINITIONS

-(1).
-For the convenience of the users of these rules, the definitions contained in SMC 14.04.030, 14.06.020, 14.08.020, 14.10.020, 14.16.010 and 14.17.010 are restated in this Appendix.
+In MWO or AWT cases, the respondent may appeal the Division Director’s order by requesting a contested hearing before the Hearing Examiner within 15 days of being served with the Division’s decision.
+SMC 14.19.060; SMC 14.20.070.